xatabhk/matroska-specification/chapters.md

 An `Edition` contains a set of `Edition` flags and MUST contain at least one `ChapterAtom Element`.
 Chapters are always inside an `Edition` (or a Chapter itself part of an `Edition`).
 Multiple Editions are allowed.
 Some of these Editions may be ordered and others not.

-### EditionUID

-A unique ID with a range from 1 to 18446744073709551615 can be used to identify the `Edition`.
-It's useful for tagging an `Edition`.

 ### EditionFlagHidden

 When the `EditionFlagHidden` flag is set to false it means the `Edition` is visible and selectable in a `Matroska Player`.